dhawan98/Post-Processing-of-Image-Segmentation-using-CRF/README.md

 Text me if you want to read more about Conditional Random Fields.

 https://ieeexplore.ieee.org/document/8991232
-Please refer if you use this rep.
+Please refer if you use this code.

 Uses Conditional Random Fields to post process the images that are already segmented using any of the techniques.